As property investors, we all want to build a substantial property portfolio that can hopefully set us up for life.

 I like to invest in properties that are such that they have a very high chance of increasing in value over time, no matter what the current economic conditions are or what the latest crisis in the world might be.

 One of the easiest ways to accomplish this is by looking to invest in suburbs that have a long term history of capital growth.
 While it might be nice to pick an upcoming suburb or town that is set for a huge uplift in growth (think mining town etc), I would much rather look for a suburb that is growing for the right fundamental reason right now.

 That’s likely to be a suburb that has clear demand, in that it is highly desirable, with great amenity and close to things like rivers and beaches.

 On the flip side, that suburb should also contain genuine scarcity.
 If we combine those two simple factors, they alone are enough to suggest that this particular suburb or area will likely be able to keep on growing at the same rate that it has been in recent times.

-This is what I would consider to be a genuine investment.
+This is what as the top buyers agency in Melbourne we would consider to be a genuine investment.